jhnj/johanjern.com/posts/working-at-pipe.md

 to bunch all of my deploys together at the end of the day when the rest of the team gets online.

-There's no silver bullet to this, just choosing the right stack won't solve all of your problems here (although it can make it easier).
+There's no silver bullet to this, e.g. just choosing the right stack won't solve all of your problems here (although it can make it easier).
 In my opinion the most important thing that makes it work at Pipe is us caring - when something is broken we fix it, when some process is bad we improve it, and so on.
 Everyone in our team takes